 Law & Ethics Update

-Since July 2014, the Division of Insurance Fraud has made 59 arrests of individuals who were licensed by the Department or who were required to be licensed but were operating without one.
+Since July 2014, the Division of Investigative and Forensic Services has made hundreds of arrests of individuals who were licensed by the Department or who were required to be licensed but were operating without one.
 These arrests represent $4.47 million in fraud and involved insurance agents, bail bond agents and public adjusters.
-[Florida CFO, Division of Fraud, Insurance Fraud Press Releases]
+[Florida CFO, Division of Investigative and Forensic Services, Insurance Fraud Press Releases]

 New and Important Terminology Applicable to Licensed Florida Insurance Professionals